whoward3/microsoft-graph-docs/api-reference/includes/feature-rolloutpolicy-deprecate.md

 <!-- markdownlint-disable MD041-->

 > [!CAUTION]
 > The featureRolloutPolicy API has moved from /directory/featureRolloutPolicies to /policies/featureRolloutPolicies as of 1/31/2021.
-The existing /directory/featureRolloutPolicies will be removed after 04/30/2021.
+The existing /directory/featureRolloutPolicies stop returning data after 04/30/2021.